Skip to main content

 Definition

-Certified Technical Skills that lead to professional or trade certifications can be earned by a person to assure their qualifications in performing a job or task.
+Certified Technical Skills that lead to professional or trade certification opportunities.
+Earned by a person to assure their qualifications in performing a job or task.
 Certifications are portable, evidence-based credentials that measure essential workplace skills and are a reliable predictor of workplace success.

 Many certification programs for incarcerated individuals are created, sponsored, or affiliated with the Department of Labor (DOL), professional associations, trade organizations, or private vendors interested in raising standards.